Dubai property market to grow further in Q4, on track to end 2022 on strong note

 PHOTO

-Latest data from the Zoom Property Insights indicates that the market showed a nearly 14 per cent quarter-on-quarter increase in terms of sales volume during the third quarter as 22,423 real estate transactions recorded in the second quarter jumped to 25,496 in Q3.
+Latest data from the Zoom Property Insights indicates that the market showed a nearly 14 per cent quarter-on-quarter increase in terms of sales volume during the third quarter as 22,423 real estate transactions recorded in the second quarter jumped to 25,496 in third quarter.

 Ata Shobeiry, CEO of Zoom Property, said the real estate growth momentum will continue in the fourth quarter and beyond due to strong demand in the market.